Joe S. Vásquez: Auxiliary Bishop of Galveston-Houston

 On November 30, 2001, Vásquez was appointed auxiliary bishop of Galveston-Houston and titular bishop of Cova by Pope John Paul II.
 He received his episcopal consecration on January 23, 2002, from Fiorenza, with Archbishop Patrick Flores and Bishop Michael Pfeifer serving as co-consecrators.
 Vásquez selected as his episcopal motto: "Sígueme."

-While auxiliary bishop, Vásquez served as vicar general/chancellor of the archdiocese, as well as episcopal vicar for Hispanics and liaison for youth.
+While auxiliary bishop, Vásquez served as vicar general and chancellor of the archdiocese, as well as episcopal vicar for Hispanics and liaison for youth.

 Bishop of Austin

 On January 26, 2010, Vásquez was appointed as bishop of Austin by Pope Benedict XVI, filling the vacancy left by Bishop Gregory Aymond.
 Vásquez was installed there on March 8, 2010.

 In January 2019, as part of a coordinated program on the part of 15 Catholic dioceses in Texas, the Austin diocese released a list of 22 clerics who were credibly accused of sexual abuse of minors.
 Vásquez said it was compiled by independent investigators whom he did not identify and reviewed by an internal committee with a lay majority, which recommended publication.
-He expressed his apologies to victims for what they had suffered.
+He expressed his apologies to the victims for what they had suffered.
 He said: "The victims are the ones who hurt, and we want to make sure they were being heard."

 On November 11, 2023, Vásquez was appointed by Pope Francis to also serve as apostolic administrator of the Diocese of Tyler after the pope dismissed Bishop Joseph Strickland.
 His role ended when Pope Francis appointed Gregory Kelly to succeed Strickland on December 20, 2024.

 Metropolitan Archbishop of Galveston-Houston

-On January 20, 2025, Vásquez was appointed by Pope Francis as Metropolitan Archbishop of Galveston-Houston, after the resignation of Daniel DiNardo, made the same day.
+On January 20, 2025, Vásquez was appointed by Pope Francis as Archbishop of Galveston-Houston, after the resignation of Daniel DiNardo, made the same day.
 He was installed on March 25, 2025.

 He has been a member of the board of directors of Catholic Relief Services and of the Catholic Legal Immigration Network CLINIC).